Temporal Convolutional Autoencoder for Interference Mitigation in FMCW Radar Altimeters: Prior Art

+Building on these foundations, recent studies have explored data-driven methods.
+Amaireh \emph{et al.} \cite{amaireh2024machine} propose machine learning (ML)-based approaches for altimeter signal processing, while Rock \emph{et al.} \cite{rock2024} present a convolutional neural network (CNN) autoencoder for suppressing adjacent-band interference such as 5G signals.
+Together, these efforts highlight both the established value of physics-based modeling and the growing promise of deep learning, but they also reveal a gap: few methods operate directly on raw IQ signals and validate performance in both simulation and OTA, as pursued here.

-Autoencoders have been previously used to extract features and denoise radar signals.
-Kokalj-Filipovic \emph{et al.} \cite{Kokalj2019} demonstrate the effectiveness of autoencoders in training compact deep learning classifiers for wireless protocols, using multiple denoising autoencoders to extract features for RF signal classification.
-In \cite{Fuchs2020}, a convolutional autoencoder is applied for interference mitigation; however, the model operates on range-Doppler images rather than directly on the time-domain received signal, which may result in a loss of information.
-Chen \emph{et al.} \cite{Chen2021}, apply a CNN-based autoencoder with gated convolutions to the beat (intermediate frequency) signal for automotive radar interference mitigation.
-However, this approach requires a prior detection of interference-contaminated samples before the denoising operation, whereas the approach in this paper operates directly on the received time-domain signal without a prior detection step.
+Autoencoder architectures have been used previously for RF denoising and feature extraction.
+Kokalj-Filipovic \emph{et al.} \cite{Kokalj2019} applied denoising autoencoders to RF signal classification, demonstrating compact feature learning.
+Fuchs \emph{et al.} \cite{Fuchs2020} used a convolutional autoencoder for radar interference mitigation, but restricted processing to range-Doppler images, potentially losing time-domain information.
+Chen \emph{et al.} \cite{Chen2021} proposed a CNN-based autoencoder with gated convolutions for automotive radar, operating on the beat signal after interference detection.
+In contrast, our approach applies the autoencoder directly to the raw time-domain signal, removing the need for pre-processing or interference detection.